Sztakler/loyalty-points-cli/README.md

 # loyalty-points-cli

 This is a very simple CLI application used for managing loyalty points between users written using TypeScript and Bun.js.
-It allows for running comands in terminal or writing scripts using code API.
+It allows for running commands in terminal or writing scripts using code API.

 ## Installing dependencies